adugasamuel/Bike-Buyers-Analysis/README.md

 ## Introduction

-The dataset was obtained from the **Bike Buyers Dataset** on Kaggle.
+The dataset was obtained from the [**Bike Buyers Dataset on Kaggle.**](https://www.kaggle.com/datasets/heeraldedhia/bike-buyers?resource=download).
 It is a **simulated dataset** that mirrors real-world sales and customer demographic information, commonly used for analytical and visualization practice.

 This project forms part of my **professional Data Analyst portfolio** and demonstrates how to turn raw customer data into meaningful insights using **Power BI, DAX, and analytical storytelling**.